Banner Default Image

 4. Exercise

-With your gym/leisure centre closed you need to find new ways to break a sweat and keep the endorphins flowing which is crucial in maintaining positivity.
-Whether it is going outside for your allocated exercise or staying in there are plenty of options for all levels of fitness but it won't come to you, you have to initiate action.
+Try and find ways to break a sweat and keep the endorphins flowing which is crucial in maintaining positivity.
+It could be as simple as just going for a walk, there are plenty of options for all levels of fitness but it won't come to you, you have to initiate action.

 5. Complete those life maintenance tasks